Welcome

 Key Term: CPR 6.15

-The Civil Procedure Rule that empowers the court to permit alternative service where there is good reason, including by electronic means or at an alternative address.
+The Civil Procedure Rule that empowers the court to permit alternative service where there is good reason, including authorising non-standard methods or places and validating steps already taken if they were likely to notify the defendant.

 When Can Alternative Service Be Used?

-The court will only authorise alternative service if standard methods (such as personal service, first-class post, or delivery to a permitted address) are impracticable or have failed.
-The claimant must show that all reasonable steps to effect standard service have been taken, and that the proposed alternative method is likely to bring the proceedings to the defendant’s attention.
+The court will only authorise alternative service if standard methods (such as personal service, first-class post, document exchange, or delivery to an address permitted by CPR 6.9) are impracticable or have failed, or where there is clear evasion by the defendant.
+The claimant must show that reasonable steps have been taken to try to effect service by permitted methods, and that the proposed alternative method or place is likely to bring the proceedings to the defendant’s attention.
+The court expects evidence of diligent attempts: attendance at known addresses, enquiries with neighbours or employers, engagement of an enquiry agent, searches of public records, and any relevant correspondence history.

 Key Term: good reason